New York City's public schools to shut down Thursday over COVID spike

 "We must fight back the second wave," the mayor said on Twitter.

-NYC principals are reportedly being told to take necessary items home with them as remote teaching will begin in the morning.
+NYC principals are being told to take necessary items home with them as remote teaching will begin in the morning.

+Students will shift to remote learning during the indefinite shutdown and all school buildings will remain closed until further notice, NYC Department of Education Chancellor Richard Carranza informed parents in a letter sent to them on Wednesday.

+"Please note that this is a temporary closure, and school buildings will reopen as soon as it is safe to do so," the letter, obtained by Fox News, said.

 This is a developing story.
 Check back for updates.